 the time in milliseconds after which a trailing (pending) call to the function gets resolved if no other calls are made during that time interval.

-you would definitely want this to be some value greater than delta_time_ms, otherwise it will be weird because if this value is smaller, then trailing_time_ms
+you would definitely want this to be some value greater than delta_time_ms, otherwise it will be weird because if this value is smaller,

 will become the "effective" throttling time interval, but also one that always resolved later rather than immediately.